Animated Bicycle Banner

 Who We Are

-The Raleigh Community Kickstand is an all-volunteer, non-profit community bicycle cooperative project located in Raleigh, NC and established in 2017.
-We are currently partnering with homeless resource centers in the Raleigh area to repair bicycles and teach maintenance skills.
-We work with the city, local cycling shops, cycling non-profits, and other organizations and individuals to collect resources and skills to address a need in our community for safe, reliable, self-sufficient transportation.
-Our motto is simple: fix, teach, give.
+The Raleigh Community Kickstand is an all-volunteer, non-profit community bicycle cooperative founded in 2017 and based in Raleigh, NC.
+We work with the city, the county, local cycling shops, cycling non-profits, other organizations, and individuals to collect resources and skills to address a need in our community for safe, reliable, self-sufficient transportation.
+Our motto is: fix, teach, give.

 Our Mission

-We are volunteers who repair bicycles, teach bicycle maintenance, and connect community resources in order to enable access to safe, reliable, self-sufficient transportation to those in need.
+We are volunteers who repair and distribute bicycles, teach bicycle maintenance, and connect community resources to enable access to safe, reliable, self-sufficient transportation for anyone who needs it.

 We are supported and fiscally sponsored by Oaks & Spokes, a registered 501(c)(3) charitable non-profit organization which fosters the community of people who ride bikes in Raleigh.
 For more information about Oaks & Spokes, you can visit their website here.